CSSS/wall_e/documentation/Software Engineering and Process Document/README.md

 Automated jobs update the state of the Discord test server when certain events take place in the repository.
 Here are the most important takeaways:

  * Once a PR is opened from branch AAA to master with PR number XXX, you should use the pr-XXX channels on the testing server.
 We'll call these the PR channels or numbered channels.
 Do not use the AAA channels, which we'll call branch channels or named channels.
    * This is because the branch channels are deactivated when the PR is opened and only reactivated if the PR is closed without being merged.
+To be precise, their actual containers are stopped.
    * Why is this the case?
 After a PR is opened, Jenkins assigns new commits on the branch to a PR-XXX PR folder rather than to a AAA branch folder.
 This means that if the branch channels were not disabled and developers accidentally tested their changes on that channel, they would be testing a version of their code without those changes and be extremely confused.
 Changing Jenkins's behaviour to resolve the problem created new issues with GitHub's PR build status reporting.
+   * Branches with PRs opened to other non-master branches, including those PR opened from master itself, do not have their channels deactivated.
+This is to prevent the edge case where the master testing channel would be disabled due to a PR being opened from it, which was a cause of confusion.
+Note that if commits are made to such a branch, the issues noted above still apply.
+Thus, making these types of opposite-direction-from-workflow PRs should be discouraged.
  * If channels of old branches and PRs start building up on the test server, there was probably a change made to the infrastructure, for example to container or channel naming conventions, which broke the jobs.
  * The jobs are located in the repository's /jobs/ directory.